 Fashionistas flock to this Philippe Starck–designed hotel which has a spa with an eastern feel, including a stunning blue–light Zen meditation room.
 While individual treatments are private, the Turkish Hammam, relaxation room and jacuzzi are social places and the terraced outdoor pool is a place to see and be seen.

 Treatments are themed around beauty, style and spirituality, with "therapies for the soul" such as pranic healing (to revitalize the body's energy aura), ayurvedic massages (to balance mind and spirit), one–on–one yoga, meditation sessions, aromatherapy and the ever–popular La Prarie range.
 In addition to regular private treatments the spa has a series of offerings that combine its clientele's desire to be seen and pampered at the same time of which the four–handed reflexology treatment plus sunscreen application by the pool is a great example.
 There's a stunning freshly squeezed juice menu and glamorous locals with spa and gym memberships frequent the Faena Bar on a Saturday night.

 The Spa at Hotel Llao Llao, Bariloche

 Although the hotel is in an unbeatable location with sublime panoramas to be seen from every window, the spa is in the lowest floor and some treatment rooms have a restricted view.
 However, the service and staff are top–notch, the treatment and therapy menu is extensive and the products rich and efficacious.
 This is a long-running favorite as a spot for a truly relaxing spa vacation in Argentina.
 Clients are treated to a high level of personal service with custom–blended essential oils and traditional French treatments.
-My favourite treatment, the Llao Llao Mitotheraphy uses locally grown rose hip oil to tone and condition facial skin and muscles and others speak highly of the specialist massages for golfers and skiers.
+My favorite treatment, the Llao Llao Mitotheraphy uses locally grown rose hip oil to tone and condition facial skin and muscles and others speak highly of the specialist massages for golfers and skiers.
 It is common for guests to continue using the spa's excellent products after their visits and the teas served, which are also custom blended, are so popular with guests that many continue to order them by mail when they leave.

 Cavas Wine Lodge Spa, Mendoza